DataDog/rust-license-tool/README.md

 3. In your CI workflow, check that the licenses list file is up to date with:
    `dd-rust-license-tool check`.

+Additionally you can pass the the following arguments to get the licenses for optional dependencies behind features:

+* `--features []`, `-f []`: comma separated list of features.
+* `--all-features`: activate all feature dependencies.

 ## Configuration

 The license tool loads a configuration file at startup that may contain overrides or supplementary